shocker18/vue-file-creator/README.md

-This extension allows you to create vue vanilla files and vue class component files with one click.
+This extension allows you to create vue vanilla files, vue class component and vuex files with one click.